danbev/learning-v8/README.md

              |                       |
              +-----------------------+
 ```
-So we can see that one and two in str are pointer to existing strings.
+So we can see that one and two in str are pointers to existing strings.

 #### ExternalString
-These Strings located on the native heap.
-The ExternalString structure has a pointer to this external location and the usual length field for all Strings.
+These strings are located on the native heap.
+The ExternalString structure has a

-Looking at `String` I was not able to find any construtor for it, nor the other subtypes.
+pointer to this external location and the usual length field for all Strings.

 ## Builtins
 Are JavaScript functions/objects that are provided by V8.
 These are built using a